eugeneswalker/gitlab-chart/doc/backup-restore/restore.md

 The values should be replaced with matching values from your backup instances rails secrets.
 For omnibus install they were found in the `/etc/gitlab/gitlab-secrets.json` file, and for other install types you should have a `secrets.yml` file that contains them.

-Once you have the secrets created as a local yaml file:
+Once you have the secrets created as a local YAML file:

 1. Find the object name for the rails secrets